mateuszK23/CreditCardValidator/README.md

-This is a cmd program written in C++ which validates credit card numbers, and lets the user know given card's type etc. Visa, MasterCard.
+This is a cmd program written in C++ that validates credit card numbers, and displays its type: Visa, MasterCard etc.

 Validator uses the Luhn's algorithm.